woolysammoth/coinflow/README.md

 /post [message] - post a message

+/feed - fetch an updated list of the posts made by agents you follow

 /history [nickname / address] - show the last 10 posts for the specified agent.
 If address is blank, the currently logged in agent is used

 /nick [nickname] - set a nickname for the logged in agent. nickname is checked for uniqueness